New Jersey Family Law and Divorce Appeals

-When deciding whether to appeal a divorce judgment, or other family court ruling, you should consult with a family law attorney in New Jersey who is not only familiar with how the trial courts work, but also who has a specific understanding of how the appellate courts work as well.
+When deciding whether to appeal a divorce judgment or another family court ruling, you should consult with a family law attorney in New Jersey who is familiar with how the trial and appellate courts work.
 Appealing a divorce or other family law matter can be legally complex and is not like a trial.
 Many family law lawyers, although competent in handling trials, have never handled an appeal.
-That is because the appellate courts have different rules and different legal standards that trial courts when deciding cases.
+That is because the appellate courts have different rules and different legal standards than trial courts when deciding cases.
 Some situations wherein an appeal makes sense are:

 Things to Consider Before Appealing a Divorce or Other Family Law Case

 Regardless of who handled your divorce trial or other family law case, you may need a different lawyer for your appeal—someone who is intimately familiar with the appellate process.
 Often times having a different lawyer gives a fresh look at a trial court’s decision and provides clarity that helps determine the chances of winning the appeal.